Skip to content

 You should have a working scene with:

-• At least two movable objects (e.g., RedCube and BlueCube)
+• At least two movable objects (e.g. RedCube and BlueCube, each with an AttachableObject component).

-• At least two slots (e.g., RedSlot and BlueSlot)
+• At least two slots (e.g. RedSlot and BlueSlot, each with an AttachmentPoint component).

-If you only have one of each from the basic tutorial, duplicate them now.
+If you only have one of each from the basic tutorial, duplicate them now and re-wire the agent's drop destination to a Detector that finds both slots, so the agent picks whichever is closer / first.

 2. Create Color Tags

-Tags are small label assets that you create once and reuse everywhere.
-They carry no logic - they are just names that the filtering system can match against.
+Tags are tiny label assets.
+They carry no logic; they're just identifiers that the filtering system matches against.

 In the Project window: